Shopska Salata

 Before you start

-If your raw red onion smells overly sharp or pungent, soak the chopped pieces in a bowl of ice water for 5 minutes, then drain well before adding them to the salad.
+If your red onion is overly sharp, soak the chopped pieces in a bowl of ice water for 5 minutes, then drain thoroughly before adding to the salad to remove their harsh bite.

 Ingredients